elegantchaos/ECLogging/Extras/Documentation/Handlers-template.md

 Using Handlers
 --------------

 Any handler that you want to use need to be registered with ECLogging when the application starts up.

+You do this by adding an entry to the Handlers dictionary in the ECLogging.plist file.

 Initially, all channels will use the default handler set - which by default is all registered handlers.